x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/retention-tags-and-policies.md

 > [!NOTE]
 > The Managed Folder Assistant doesn't take any action on messages that aren't subject to retention, specified by disabling the retention tag.
 You can also disable a retention tag to temporarily suspend items with that tag from being processed.

+> [!IMPORTANT]
+> MRM won't move items larger than the values of MaxSendSize and MaxReceiveSize set on the mailbox.

 ### Moving items between folders

 A mailbox item moved from one folder to another inherits any tags applied to the folder to which it's moved.
 If an item is moved to a folder that doesn't have a tag assigned, the DPT is applied to it.
 If the item has a tag explicitly assigned to it, the tag always takes precedence over any folder-level tags or the default tag.